Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 * CoreData accessors (`CatapushCoreData.managedObjectContext`, the `MessageIP` entity, the `MESSAGEIP_STATUS` enum) — replaced by `Flow`-based queries on `CatapushMessage`.
 * `[Catapush allMessages]` — replaced by `Catapush.shared.getMessages(cachedInScope:pageSize:channel:)`.
 * The `+sendMessageWithText:` family of 11 overloads — replaced by the single `sendMessage(message:subject:channel:inReplyToMessageId:attachmentUri:callback:)`.
-* The legacy "Manual library integration when using `use_frameworks!`" workaround — Swift Package Manager handles framework-style linkage natively.
+* The previous "Manual library integration when using `use_frameworks!`" workaround — Swift Package Manager handles framework-style linkage natively.

 ## API rename quick reference